 Epitomizing the resourceful, inventive pioneering spirit of the first Oklahomans, OneNet is constantly revising its long-term goals and moving forward with new projects and ideas.
-On July 31, 2013, the Oklahoma Community Anchor Network (OCAN) will become fully operational.
+On July 31, 2013, the Oklahoma Community Anchor Network (OCAN) became fully operational.
 OCAN is an optical ring of 1,005 miles of fiber.
-The network’s 10GB connection will reach 35 Oklahoma counties and will also connect 33 community anchor institutions, including state colleges, universities, hospitals and local libraries, to the state’s existing networks.
-OCAN will offer high-speed broadband services to rural and underserved Oklahoma communities and will remove the barriers, creating opportunities for innovation and growth.
+The network’s 10GB connection reaches 35 Oklahoma counties and also connects 33 community anchor institutions, including state colleges, universities, hospitals and local libraries, to the state’s existing networks.
+OCAN offers high-speed broadband services to rural and underserved Oklahoma communities and removes the barriers, creating opportunities for innovation and growth.

-Another ambitious project beginning to move forward is the development of OneNet’s own 100GB network from OSU-Tulsa to OSU-Stillwater to OneNet’s Oklahoma City hub site to OU.
-This build-out will be 100,000 times faster than before and will be crucial in enabling OU and OSU to expand their research efforts and partner with other researchers around the country.
+OneNet completed another ambitious project in 2015 with the deployment of its own 100GB network.
+This build-out is designed as a ring that connects Oklahoma’s higher education research institutions.
+The ring connects Oklahoma State University’s campuses in Stillwater and Tulsa and the University of Oklahoma’s Norman campus to OneNet’s Oklahoma City hub site.
+This high-speed network is 100,000 times faster than before and will be crucial in enabling OU and OSU to expand their research efforts and partner with other researchers across the country and around the globe.

 Just like the Sooners during the Oklahoma Land Run of 1889, OneNet is hopeful and optimistic about the future.
 Since the beginning, the organization has held true to its mission: to advance technology across Oklahoma.
 OneNet’s far-reaching vision is to be the leading Internet and network service provider for the state of Oklahoma.
 Through pioneering the latest technology and advancements, OneNet will tailor every project toward fulfilling that vision.
 The spirit of innovation will continue to motivate all of OneNet’s planning and strategies and to reverberate throughout the organization.